Fairytales and Other Stories

 Riker looked over at Worf and shook his head.
-The Prime Minister said a lot without really saying anything; so very typical of a politician.
+The Prime Minister said a lot without really saying anything which was so very typical of a politician.
 Worf glanced back at the two bodyguards trailing behind the little group.

-“The war was a terrible time in our history Commander,” Shala Te Ar replied.
+“The war was a terrible time in our history, Commander,” Shala Te Ar replied.
 “We basically fought ourselves.
 Space travel opened up new worlds for us, but it also brought new problems.
-The short of it though is that our first war in space was fought between the home world and one we had colonized centuries before.”
+The short of it though is that our first war in space was fought between the homeworld and ones we had colonized centuries before.”

 “Why?”
 Deanna asked.

 “It is the same old story.
 I'm sure you have heard it before.
 One world sought to throw off the yoke of the homeworld domination.”

 “How long did the war last?”
 Worf asked.